tcorbettclark/sql-constructor/README.md

 1. Blank lines are being stripped intelligently.
 E.g. the start and end of the tripple quoted strings.
 1. The indentation levels are being tracked.
-E.g. note how the subquery is indented in the output but not in the input `subquery()` function.
+E.g. note how the subquery is indented in the output but not in the `subquery()` function.
+So nested layers (such as views within views or views within PostgreSQL functions) can be written neatly without worrying about the indentation of their containing scope.

-## Library functions
+## Utility functions

-A few utility functions are included:
+The following utility functions are also included:

 * `single_quote` to correctly quote literal strings for PostgreSQL.
 * `double_quote` to correctly quote identifiers for PostgresSQL.